AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - Created fsw :ref:`hingedRigidBodyPIDMotor` to compute the commanded torque to :ref:`spinningBodyStateEffector` using a propotional-integral-derivative controller.
 - Added :ref:`torqueScheduler` to combine two :ref:`ArrayMotorTorqueMsgPayload` into one and implement effector locking logic.
+- Refactored how ``Custom.cmake`` files are included and how they are to be constructed. ``Custom.cmake`` files should no longer include an include guard (e.g. ``if(BUILD_OPNAV) ... endif(BUILD_OPNAV)`` ).
+Rather, to add optionally compile a module, its directory name should be added to a list in ``src/cmake/bskTargetExcludeBuildOptions.cmake``.
+Most importantly, the build target is now accessible within the a ``Custom.cmake`` file as ``${TARGET_NAME}``.
+This enables appropriate modularization of build target specific includes, dependencies, and compiler flags.
+For an example of the implications of this refactor review the before and after of the ``src/cmake/usingOpenCV.cmake`` file.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------